hannahilea/hannahilea.github.io/blog/birdnet-intro/src.md

 Let's take a pause to clarify some terminology that I found confusing when I got started:

-- **[BirdNET](https://birdnet.cornell.edu/)** is the name of a machine learning model trained to identify the presence of specific bird calls in short segments of audio.
+- **[BirdNET](https://birdnet.cornell.edu/)** is the name of a classifier model trained to identify the presence of specific bird calls in short segments of audio.
 It was trained by the Ornithology Lab.

     The model can be used in a variety of different applications, including the phone app [BirdNET Sound ID App](https://birdnet.cornell.edu/).
 The model is made available via [BirdNET-Analyzer](https://github.com/birdnet-team/BirdNET-Analyzer), and licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)](https://creativecommons.org/licenses/by-nc-sa/4.0/), which means that you can only use it for non-commercial purposes.